bwilczek/watir_pump/README.md

 #### Location

 There are two ways of defining location of subcomponents within the current component (or page).
 Both are relative to current component's `root`.
+Location used in declaration of a subcomponent (invocation of `componenet` class macro) will be the `root`  of that subcomponent.

+The parent component reference is accessible through `parent` method.

 ##### The Watir way